QDigital STRI Panama

 Punta Culebra Nature Center

-Punta Culebra Nature Center, located at the Pacific entrance to the Panama Canal, is dedicated to exploration and discovery of the natural world through science.
-The center, visited by more than 70,000 people every year, offers a mix of marine and amphibian exhibits, walking trails, hands-on science activities and recreational spaces, all in a spectacular setting just minutes away from Panama City.
+Located at the Pacific entrance to the Panama Canal, Punta Culebra is dedicated to the exploration of the natural world through science.
+The center offers a mix of marine and amphibian exhibits, walking trails, interactive and recreational spaces, all in a spectacular setting just minutes away from Panama City.

 Barro Colorado Island

-Located on Colón Island, Bocas del Toro Research Station provides scientists and students with access to an extraordinary diversity of marine and terrestrial life.
-The station is nestled among the mangroves near a coastal lagoon.
+A living laboratory on Colón Island, the Bocas del Toro Research Station gives scientists and students front-row access to one of the most biodiverse marine and terrestrial environments in the region.

 Q?rioso

-Inspired by the Q?rius space at the Smithsonian Museum of Natural History in Washington DC, Q?rioso is a science learning laboratory with small exhibits and science tools that aims to inspire curiosity among children and adults.
+Inspired by the Q?rius space at the Smithsonian Museum of Natural History (NMNH) in Washington DC, Q?rioso is a science learning space filled with artifacts, scientific tools, and pieces donated by scientists that spark curiosity among children and adults.

 Q?Bus

-The Q?Bus is an interactive learning program that triggers innate curiosity in public school children and youth.
-The program transports scientific tools, researchers, and collections to remove logistical and economic barriers to scientific knowledge.
+An interactive learning program that supports innate curiosity in students and their communities, Q?Bus transports our guides, scientific tools, researchers, and collections to schools and communities to remove logistical and economic barriers to science knowledge.

 Smithsonian Learning Lab